alex-mcgovern/gatsby-monorepo/packages/demo-feedback-form/README.md

 - [x] ~Flash of unstyled content on initial load~
 - [x] ~Adding new comment does not scroll to top if not on page 1~
+- [ ] VisX graph X-axis ticks are not readable on mobile

 ### Linting
 - [ ] Ensure `tsc` passes for all packages (skipped due to time constraints, critical path is fine)